The Law of Uniform Connectedness

 © NYC.gov, Fair Use

 When designers create the right visual contrast and emphasize specific elements, they can highlight the importance of these and draw users' attention.
 This is especially important to isolate important interactive elements on a web page, such as calls-to-action.
-When designers make visually connected elements stand out from the rest, they can reinforce their relationship and significance within the design.
+When designers make visually connected elements stand out from the rest, they can reinforce their relationship and how important these are within the design.

-For example, in a navigation menu, the use of a different color or style for the currently active page or section helps users understand their current location within the website or app.
-This convenience promotes efficiency and ease of use.
-When elements are visually connected, users can quickly identify the relationships these have.
+For example, in a navigation menu, if a designer uses a different color or style for the currently active page or section, it helps users understand their current location within that website or app.
+This convenience is something that puts efficiency and ease of use forward as important factors.
+When elements are visually connected, users can spot the relationships these have—quickly.
 This reduces cognitive load and enables users to make informed decisions or take desired actions more efficiently.

 Image illustrating how the law of uniform connectedness works.